 Some agents provide limited service for a commission as low as 1%.
 This option can work well for experienced sellers in hot markets, but you'll need to handle more selling responsibilities yourself.

-"They might list the property on the MLS, but most of the work — marketing, showings, negotiations, even paperwork — falls on the client," says Shane Parker of S&P Realty.
+“They might list the property on the MLS, but most of the work, marketing, showings, negotiations, even paperwork, falls on the client.”

-Parker explains that while that might work for a seasoned investor or someone selling in a hot market with lots of margin, it can "leave money on the table and expose the average homeowner to unnecessary risk."
+Parker explains that while this approach can work for a seasoned investor or someone selling in a hot market with margin to spare, it can “leave money on the table and expose the average homeowner to unnecessary risk.”

 3. Use a flat fee MLS listing service

-Pay an up-front flat fee of $100–400 for your home to be listed on the MLS, which gives your property visibility on Zillow, Redfin, Realtor.com and other related sites.
+Pay a one-time, upfront flat fee of $100–$400 to have your home listed on the MLS, which provides visibility on Zillow, Redfin, Realtor.com, and other related sites.
 You'll handle showings, paperwork, negotiations, and the rest of the process.

 This is the cheapest option, but it's also the most time-intensive, akin to selling a house for sale by owner.
 If you're not confident handling the sale yourself, it can be a risky choice — especially if you're unfamiliar with local laws or pricing strategies.